“blessed be the name of Jehovah.” His blessing of God’s name was unconditional, irrespective of context, and without reason.

-Man Receives God’s Blessing Because of His True Heart and His Obedience
+Man Gains God’s Blessings Because of His Sincerity and Obedience